TZstatsADS/spring-2022-project2-group-8/README.md

 ![screenshot](doc/figs/readme_cover.png)

+#### Welcome to NYC Transportations Panel [https://kaiax.shinyapps.io/nyc-transportation-covid/]

 We developed a *Exploratory Data Analysis and Visualization* shiny app on the work of a **NYC government agency/program** of your choice using NYC open data released on the [NYC Open Data By Agency](https://opendata.cityofnewyork.us/data/) website.
-This app provided ways for a user to explore quantiative measures of how covid has impacted transporation in NYC from different prospectives.
+This app provided ways for a user to explore quantiative measures of how covid has impacted transporations (Citibike, Taxi, and Subway) in NYC from different prospectives.

 The **goals** for this project is: